 During the same session, Don Andrews, a professor of psychology at Carleton University, outlined his study on the inter-relationship between the personal attitudes of probation supervisors and probationers, their behavior and practices during supervision and recidivism patterns during a three year follow-up period.
 He began his address by stating that his research clearly demonstrates that, in Ontario at least, the most effective elements of supervision are not legislated but discretionary.
 He then briefly described the methodology of the research he has done in this area.
 The study first entailed an assessment of personal attitudes, including:

 - 1. sensitivity to people or empathy;

-- sensitivity to procedures;

 - 4. anti-criminal attitude;

-- 6. level of anxiety, tension;

 The next focus of his research was the relationship between these assessments and the behaviour of probation supervisors.
 The work behaviour examined included: